Wild Australia Show: Performances in Sydney

-The troupe travelled from Brisbane to Sydney in late 1892, before performing their opening show at the Bondi Aquarium on 26 December 1892.
-The show quickly came under scrutiny from New South Wales government officials, who were alarmed by their lack of control over the Indigenous performers.
+The troupe travelled to Sydney and gave its opening performance at the Bondi Aquarium on 26 December 1892.
+They quickly came under scrutiny from New South Wales government officials, who were alarmed by their lack of control over the Indigenous performers.
 Unlike the Queensland government, which did not have a dedicated protection office for managing its Aboriginal population, the New South Wales government was pursuing a strict policy of segregation and wished to remove Aboriginal people from the city of Sydney entirely.
-Despite this scrutiny, the troupe attracted large crowds and began staging daily afternoon and nighttime performances.
-It was reported in The Sydney Morning Herald that the opening performance had attracted a crowd of 10,000 people.
-During their time in Sydney the performers were photographed by Charles Kerry at his studio near the Aquarium; the photographs were offered for sale to the public and were eventually turned into postcards.
+Despite scrutiny from the authorities, the troupe attracted large crowds and began staging daily afternoon and nighttime performances.
+It was reported in The Sydney Morning Herald that the opening performance attracted a crowd of 10,000 people.
+During their time in Sydney, the performers were photographed by Charles Kerry at his studio near the Aquarium; the photographs were offered for sale to the public and were eventually turned into postcards.

-In January 1893, the troupe began performing a condensed nightly show at the School of Arts as part of the Walshe Family Circus along with its regular afternoon performances at the Bondi Aquarium.
-Due to the smaller size of the stage, this version of the show dropped the spear and boomerang throwing demonstrations and instead focused on the acting and dancing scenes.
+In January 1893, the troupe began performing a condensed nightly show at the School of Arts as part of the Walshe Family Circus, along with regular afternoon performances at the Bondi Aquarium.
+Due to the smaller size of the stage, this version of the show omitted the spear and boomerang throwing demonstrations and instead focused on acting and dancing scenes.

-The reviews during the show's time in Sydney were not universally positive.
-One review in the Daily Telegraph described the performers as "merely an indiscriminate assortment of blackfellows...having no proper supervision, and run purely as speculation".
-This concern about a lack of supervision was a common refrain; the New South Wales Aborigines Protection Board, fearing that the performers might be left unsupervised in the city and unhappy with the "unseemly spectacle" of their presence, sought to have the show shut down throughout its time in Sydney.
+Reviews during the show's time in Sydney were not all positive.
+One review in The Daily Telegraph described the performers as "merely an indiscriminate assortment of blackfellows ... having no proper supervision, and run purely as speculation".
+Concern about a lack of supervision was a common refrain; the New South Wales Aborigines Protection Board, fearing that the performers might be left unsupervised in the city and unhappy with the "unseemly spectacle" of their presence, sought to have the show shut down throughout its time in the city.
 The board was also determined to avoid a repeat of a prior incident in which a troupe of 100 Aboriginal performers had been brought to Sydney and then abandoned in the city.
-The Aborigines Protection Board placed the troupe under police surveillance and sent a letter to the Queensland government to clarify whether Meston had been given permission to take his Indigenous performers out of the state.
-Meston attempted to soothe the board's concerns, while increasingly facing intense financial pressures, until leaving for Melbourne in late January.
+The Aborigines Protection Board placed the troupe under police surveillance and sent a letter to the Queensland government inquiring whether Meston had been permitted to take his Indigenous performers out of the state.
+Meston attempted to soothe the board's concerns, while increasingly facing pressure from those who had lent him money for the tour.